galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 Here's what you need to kick off:

--Inform GMentors of new applications in the mentor chat.
+- Inform GMentors of new applications in the mentor chat.

--Send mails to mentors and mentees after the matching process.
+- Send mails to mentors and mentees after the matching process.

--Create the matrix chat for your mentor groups.
+- Create the matrix chat for your mentor groups.

--Set up meeting times and calendar with your mentor groups.
+- Set up meeting times and calendar with your mentor groups.

--Host the introductory call with mentor groups.
+- Host the introductory call with mentor groups.

 *Voila!
 You're set!*